zendesk/belvedere/README.md

 }
 ...
 ```
 All files the user selects are copied into your apps internal cache.
 As a result Belvedere will return you a list of `BelvedereResult` objects.
 Each of these objects represents one selected file.
-To get access call `BelvedereResult#getFile()` or `BelvedereResult#getUri()`, both of which point to the internal cache, so no permissions are needed to access them.
+To get access, call `BelvedereResult#getFile()` or `BelvedereResult#getUri()`, both of which point to the internal cache, so no permissions are needed to access them.

 #### Place a file into Belvedere’s internal storage
 Moreover, it’s possible to put your own data into Belvedere’s cache.
 To get access to an internal file, call: